METALS-LME copper hovers near 5-mth peak, consolidates gains

-SYDNEY, July 9 (Reuters) - London copper prices edged up on Wednesday, hovering near their highest in almost five months, while aluminium matched a 13-month top underpinned by improving prospects for global growth and shrinking supply.
+SYDNEY, July 9 (Reuters) - London copper prices steadied on Wednesday near their highest in almost five months, underpinned by shrinking supply and improving prospects for global growth.

-Copper prices have rallied more than seven percent since mid June to above the $7,000 a tonne mark, driven by a lack of supply and a cheerier chart picture that has encouraged fresh allocation by funds.

-China’s moves to loosen monetary policy have also fed copper’s rally, which may stretch further after Wednesday’s relatively benign inflation data handed policy makers scope for fresh action, said Jonathan Barratt, chief executive of commodity research firm Barratt’s Bulletin in Sydney.

-China’s annual consumer inflation came in slightly below market expectations in June, cooling to 2.3 percent from May’s 2.5 percent, leaving scope for more stimulus measures from Beijing as it tries to stabilise the economy.

-China’s government has unveiled a series of modest stimulus measures in recent months to give a lift to economic growth, which dipped to an 18-month low of 7.4 percent in the first quarter, China’s slowest annual growth since the third quarter of 2012.

-Three-month copper on the London Metal Exchange had gained 0.4 percent to $7,155 a tonne by 0747 GMT, from the previous session when it hit its highest since Feb.
+* Three-month copper on the London Metal Exchange had edged up 0.2 percent to $7,146.75 a tonne by 0109 GMT, from the previous session when it hit its highest since Feb.
 19 at $7,212 a tonne.
 Prices are now inching towards the February top of $7,220, which would open the way to levels last seen in late January.

-The most-traded September copper contract on the Shanghai Futures Exchange slipped by 0.1 percent to 50,930 yuan ($8,200) a tonne, with momentum falling short of fresh five-month peaks in overnight trade.
+* The most-traded September copper contract on the Shanghai Futures Exchange climbed 0.1 percent to 51,030 yuan ($8,200) a tonne, with momentum falling short of fresh five-month peaks in overnight trade.

-Among other metals, LME aluminium looked set to hit a new 13-month peak after matching its top from Tuesday, while zinc was also approaching three-year highs above $2,300 tipped the session before.
-Shanghai zinc hit its highest in 17 months but Shanghai aluminium was steady.
+* Among other metals, LME aluminium and zinc settled down from respective 13-month and near three-year highs tipped on Tuesday.
+ShFE zinc hit a fresh 16-month peak overnight, but ShFE aluminium ignored London’s lead to stagnate.

+* China’s central bank has reinforced the country’s controls on interbank lending by instructing the headquarters of banks to keep close tabs on this area, according to two sources with knowledge of the matter.

-Alcoa Inc has increased its estimate for the global aluminium market deficit this year due to capacity cuts in China, the world’s No. 1 producer, a senior executive said on Tuesday.
+* Alcoa Inc has increased its estimate for the global aluminum market deficit this year due to capacity cuts in China, the world’s No. 1 producer, a senior executive said on Tuesday in a conference call to discuss second-quarter earnings.

+* The global refined copper market is expected to see a deficit in 2014, versus earlier projections of a surplus, on strong demand and lower operating rates at smelters in top producer China, the head of Japan’s JX Nippon Mining & Metals Corp said.

+* For the top stories in metals and other news, click , or

 Three month LME copper